After Florida killings, Saudis withdraw 21 cadets from United States

 “However, the kingdom of Saudi Arabia determined that this material demonstrated conduct unbecoming an officer in the Royal Saudi Air Force and in the Royal Navy,” Barr said.

-Saudi Arabia gave “complete and total support” in the U.S. counter-terrorism investigation and ordered all Saudi trainees to cooperate, Barr said, adding that the kingdom has given assurances that it would return for trial any of the 21 if U.S. prosecutors decide to charge them in connection with this counterterrorism investigation.
+Saudi Arabia gave “complete and total support” in the U.S. counterterrorism investigation and ordered all Saudi trainees to cooperate, Barr said, adding that the kingdom had given assurances that it would return for trial any of the 21 if U.S. prosecutors decide to charge them in connection with this counterterrorism investigation.

 The U.S. military relationship with Saudi Arabia has come under heightened scrutiny in the U.S. Congress over the war in Yemen and Saudi Arabia’s killing of Washington Post columnist Jamal Khashoggi in 2018.